top of page

 Van der Weyden, Christ Being Laid in the Sepulchre (1460-63)

 Rogier Van der Weyden’s Christ Being Laid in the Sepulchre takes place in a much lonelier, rocky landscape, three crosses in the background.
-The gruesome realism of Christ’s wounds and stiffening body is a contrast to the rich attire of Nicodemus holding the body (another portrait of Cosimo), and Joseph of Aramathea.
+The gruesome realism of Christ’s wounds and stiffening body is a contrast to the rich attire of Nicodemus holding the body (another portrait of Cosimo), and Joseph of Arimathea.
 Oil paints allow a microscopic`` vision of the dirty bare feet, weave of the cloth, and flowers scattered outside the tomb.
 Yet the agonized expressions of each figure are front and center.

 Botticelli, Adoration of the Magi (1471)